Citizen of London

 ‘A masterly London biography, surely the last word on a man, a myth—and a cat.’ — Simon Jenkins, Guardian columnist, and author of A Short History of England

 ‘McCarthy’s book explodes several comfortable myths.
 His Dick Whittington is a far cry from the familiar panto character: a successful (though often controversial) politician and immensely rich businessman.
-Less a biography of Whittington, and more a densely written portrait of an era, and especially the politics and economy of London at a crucial moment in its history.’ — Nick Higham, former BBC News correspondent, and author of The Mercenary River—Private Greed, Public Good: A History of London’s Water
+Less a biography of Whittington, and more a comprehensive portrait of an era—especially of the politics and economy of London at a crucial moment in its history.’ — Nick Higham, former BBC News correspondent, and author of The Mercenary River—Private Greed, Public Good: A History of London’s Water

 ‘A compelling read.
-McCarthy’s deep research delivered with verve and pace forensically details the facts beneath the Whittington myth.
+McCarthy’s deep research, delivered with verve and pace, forensically details the facts beneath the Whittington myth.
 And, as so often, truth beats fiction.
-This is a vade mecum to statesmanship, both mediaeval and modern, and a case study in the ethical bridging of the private sector and public service.
-Financier to three kings, including Henry V, protector of the people from abuse, city planner and developer, his philanthropic endowment continues 600 years after his death.
+This is a vade mecum to statesmanship, both medieval and modern, and a case study in the ethical bridging of the private sector and public service.
+Financier to three kings including Henry V, protector of the people from abuse, city planner and developer, his philanthropic endowment continues 600 years after his death.
 Whittington’s understanding of the power of liquidity, with his adaptability, trust and probity are all object lessons for public effectiveness today.
-And most important of all, McCarthy’s assiduous curiosity does not, quite, kill the revered cat.’ — John Campbell OBE, Chair of Campbell Lutyens, and author of Haldane: The Forgotten Statesman Who Shaped Modern Britain
+And, most important of all, McCarthy’s assiduous curiosity does not, quite, kill the revered cat.’ — John Campbell OBE, Chair of Campbell Lutyens, and author of Haldane: The Forgotten Statesman Who Shaped Modern Britain

 ‘I felt that I had been guided around all the nooks and crannies of medieval London and shown the daily lives, pastimes, rules and regulations, ambitions and differing fortunes of its citizens, embodied in the life of Richard Whittington.
 An erudite, enjoyable and illuminating read.’ — Elizabeth Chadwick, historical novelist